Who We Are

 How to Join

 Application to the Charles C. Papy, Jr. Moot Court Board is open to second- and third-year students of the University of Miami School of Law who have demonstrated excellence in written and oral advocacy.
 Each fall semester, the Board hosts the John T. Gaubatz Competition to determine the incoming class of moot court board candidates.
-Participation in the Gaubatz Competition is open to those University of Miami School of Law students who have achieved a cumulative GPA of 2.5 or higher by the registration deadline.
+Participation in the Gaubatz Competition is open to those University of Miami School of Law students who have achieved a cumulative GPA of 2.8 or higher for second-year (2Ls) students or 3.0 or higher for third-year students (3Ls) by the registration deadline.
 Membership is then extended to the top 25 second-year law students as well as to those third-year law students who rank in the top 25 competitors overall.

 Other Ways to Get Involved

-If you would like to volunteer to judge practice rounds, help prepare us for our national competitions, or otherwise support the Charles C. Papy, Jr. Moot Court Board, email us at email@example.com.
-And be sure to join our Facebook page and follow us on Twitter and Instagram!
+If you would like to volunteer to judge practice rounds, help prepare us for our national competitions, or otherwise support the Charles C. Papy, Jr. Moot Court Board, email us at MootCourtBoard@law.miami.edu.
+And be sure to join our Facebook page and follow us on Twitter, Instagram, and LinkedIn!